Rat U Thit Road Nightlife

 Rat-U-Thit Road (Southern Part)

 The southern part of Rat-U-Thit Road has a rich variety of restaurants and shops.
-On the road and in the sois leading off there are quite a number of massage shops with girls out front, luring customers inside but the biggest mama of them all is Christin Massage, a huge massage establishment where men with big smiles on their faces come out smelling strongly of soap.
+On the road and in the sois leading off there are quite a number of massage shops.
+The biggest of them all is Christin Massage.
+It should be noted that many of these shops - and Christin in particular - are not the sort of place to go if you genuinely want a traditional Thai massage.

 Easily spotted thanks to the 12-metre-tall neon-lit electric guitar right by the side of the road, Hard Rock Café Phuket is a home from home for all those who love rock music and western food in a classy environment.
 The bar on the outdoor terrace features an extensive selection of beverages and nightly live music while the indoor dining areas have all the great pop culture memorabilia the worldwide restaurant brand is famous for.
 Read More...